Emsworth To Hayling Bay Hampshire

 Once around the seawall the footpath returns to the tidal foreshore.
 This area could be a tricky place to walk at the highest tides of the year, but the Solent Way just inland is there if needed.
 It’s easy walking and pleasant underfoot on stone and gravel, without much mud.
 We have just under two miles walking to Langstone Bridge (or Hayling bridge) our crossing point onto Hayling Island, which is separated from the mainland by a narrow channel known as Sweare Deep.

 The distinctive black tower of Langston Mill, now a private residence, was a working mill until WWI.
 It is made up of three distinct parts, the mill itself built across a creek, built in 1800 – 1832, the mill store, built in 1800 – 1832 on brick piers and the oldest part, an attached windmill, built in 1720 – 1740.
 Barges could be brought right up to the mill for transporting the milled goods away around the coast.
-While looking for information about the mill, I came across this lovely old picture of the mill, when in 1895 the sea froze and then left huge chunks of ice floes around it on the foreshore, when the tide started to recede.
+While looking for information about the mill, I came across a lovely old picture of the mill, when in 1895 the sea froze and then left huge chunks of ice floes around it on the foreshore, when the tide started to recede.

 Old timber remains of a barge in front of Langstone Mill.